radu-matei/radu-matei.github.io/content/blog/self-contained-dotnet-cli.md

 Generally, you could create a top level `YourAppConfiguration` class that holds all of your configuration and bind to that.

-# Parsing command line arguments and flags
+### Parsing command line arguments and flags

 > If you are not interested in how to use the `System.CommandLine` library to parse command line arguments, feel free to skip to the next section.

 There are multiple packages for parsing command line arguments:

 - [github.com/commandlineparser/commandline][cmdline-parser]
-- [github.com/natemcmaster/CommandLineUtils][mcmaster] - this is a fork  `Microsoft.Extensions.CommandLineUtils`, which became unmaintained
+- [github.com/natemcmaster/CommandLineUtils][mcmaster] - this is a fork of  `Microsoft.Extensions.CommandLineUtils`, which became unmaintained
 - [dotnet/command-line-api][system-cmdline] - the "new" `System.CommandLine` - keep in mind the package is still experimental

 Regardless of the actual package you use to parse arguments, the core concepts are the same - you have a root command, subcommands, arguments, flags, and for the rest of this article we will use `System.CommandLine`: